arcticmatt/solana-nextjs-counter/README.md

 A simple Solana program + frontend.
 There is a global counter, and everyone is able to increment it once.

+Check out the live app at https://solana-nextjs-counter.vercel.app/ (it's on devnet).

 Adapted from https://github.com/arcticmatt/solana-nextjs.

 ## Building